How to design a shop window display

 For example, sportswear displayed on a mannequin fixed in a running position or yoga pose might appeal to the sportswear shopper more than if the mannequin were just stood stiffly upright.
 Or a display of pyjamas may be more appealing on mannequins displayed sat, or lying, on a bed with appropriate window display props such as a book or lamp, or sat by a fireplace with hot chocolate.
 It is this reason why mannequins are available in such a wide variety of styles.

-Designing a successful window display involves more than just picking the right products to focus on.
+Designing a successful shop window display involves more than just picking the right products to focus on.
 Various design elements must be considered carefully in order to ensure that your shop windows are the right levels of attractive, informative and inspiring.
 Focal point, optical balance, grouping styles and depth all play a large part in the overall appearance of your retail windows.

 Additionally, we have pointed out 5 key window display props that are ideal for creating a stand-out shop window, regardless of your budget size.
 These include plinths, poster holders and mannequins, and we've outlined the primary reasons that these make great props for retail window displays, as well as how to use them.